 Your Careers Advisor has or can get any information you need.
 The tutors who take the STAR Experiences will be able to provide you with the information you need in their industry.
 The key is to ask; we’re here to help!

 If you are in your last year and have just realised you haven’t taken a subject you need, DON’T PANIC!
-Talk to your careers advisor or contact our recruitment advisor to suss out other possible options.
+Talk to your careers advisor or contact our recruitment team to suss out other possible options.

 What sort of things are employers looking for?